 Khao tom is a rice porridge served with condiments, quite popular at breakfast.

 Unlike most Thai foods, noodles are usually eaten with chopsticks.
-They are also usually served with a rack of four condiments, (kueung pueung) namely dried red chillies , vinegar, fish sauce with chilli and sugar — every diner can mix them into their own liking.
+They are also usually served with a rack of four condiments, (kueung pueung) namely dried red chilies , vinegar, fish sauce with chili and sugar — every diner can mix them into their own liking.

 Phat thai, literally "fried Thai", means thin rice noodles fried in a tamarind-based sauce.
 It is simple, cheap and often excellent — and as an added bonus, it's usually chili-free!
 But to be sure remember to say (mai phet) which means 'not spicy'.

 Ca-nom gien, is the classic Thai breakfast.
 Thai noodles (Thai spaghetti) with a yellow fish curry sauce.
 Eaten with various edible leaves, raw vegetables, pineapple and boiled eggs.
 Very delicious medium to hot curry and very inexpensive at around 10 to 20 baht per bowl.